 In the history of the cinema industry, the importance of the director has not always been recognized.
 Its cultural recognition is more advanced though, than in the television industry.
 Indeed, who knows the name of a TV show or news broadcast director?
 However, TV programs never cease to "stage" the experience of the spectator.
-The presence of the public seems to legitimate the existence of television.
+The presence of the public et fiction De Boeck 2001